 The Drawbacks

-While the compact size is its greatest asset, it is also the source of its primary limitations.
-The platform footprint is quite small, and several users with shoe sizes larger than a women’s 9 or men’s 8 have noted that their toes or heels hang off the edge, making wide-stance squats impossible.
-Furthermore, those therapeutic acupressure nodes are sharp and hard; standing on them barefoot can be genuinely painful for many, so this is strictly a shoes-on machine.
-You might also find yourself hunting for an extension cord, as the included power cable is notoriously short, severely limiting where you can place the unit relative to an outlet.
+The compact size serves as its greatest asset, yet it is also the source of its primary limitations.
+The platform footprint is quite small; consequently, if your shoe size is larger than a women’s 9 or men’s 8, your toes or heels may hang off the edge, rendering wide-stance squats impossible.
+The therapeutic acupressure nodes are also sharp and hard.
+Standing on them barefoot creates sharp discomfort, making this effectively a shoes-on machine.
+You might also find yourself hunting for an extension cord, as the included power cable is restrictively short, which limits where you can place the unit relative to an outlet.

 Best For